Introducing Edgio Applications v7Find out what's new.

 The Security dashboard contains the following components:

-• Chart: A chart or line graph displays the number of events detected over a given time period.
+• Line Graph: A line graph displays the number of events detected over a given time period.

-• Statistics: Statistics on the events detected over a given time period are displayed directly below the chart.
-Statistics are broken down by category.
+• Statistics: Statistics on the events detected over a given time period are displayed directly below the donut charts.
+Select a category to view statistics for it.

-By default, statistics for up to the 10 most popular entries may be displayed for each category.
-Customize this limit through the Max Top Number option.
-This option also affects the maximum number of lines that may be graphed.
+Statistics for up to the 10 most popular entries may be displayed for each category.

 The following information is displayed for each category: